Hierarchical certification of nonclassical network correlations: Linear FNN inequalities for stars

+with $S_1=A_{x_1=0}$, and $S_k'$ being obtained from $S_k$ by flipping all the inputs of all the parties.
+By creating one such operator for every outcome of the central party $\sB$, one obtains the inequality

-is satisfied by non-FNN correlations, where $\{M^{\vi}\}$ denotes the projection measurement of $\sB$ with outcome $\vi:=i_1\dots i_n$, $A_{x_j}^{_{(\vi)}}$ represents the corresponding measurement for party $\sA_j$, and $\cS(A_1,\dots, A_n)$ denotes the $n$-party Mermin-Svetlichny-type operator \cite{Svetlichny,Mermin,Collins} (see Appendix~\ref{app:lstar} for its definition).
-Therefore, Eq.~\eqref{starl} can be used in the case where the central party performs a single measurement with $2^n$ outcomes, and each of the extreme parties performs $2^n$ binary-outcome measurements.
-The maximum quantum value of Eq.~\eqref{starl} is $2^{n-1}\sqrt{2}$.
+where $\{M^{\vi}\}$ denotes the projection measurement of $\sB$ with outcome $\vi:=i_1\dots i_n$, and $A_{x_j}^{_{(\vi)}}$ represents the corresponding measurement for party $\sA_j$.
+If one of the sources in the network is classical, then the measurement of the central party projects the joint state of the extremal parties into a biseparable-type state, thus satisfying Eq.~\eqref{eq:svet} for any measurements $A_{x_1}^{(\vi)},\dots, A_{x_n}^{(\vi)}$ \cite{Svetlichny,Mermin,Collins}, and thus satisfying Eq.~\eqref{starl}.

+Equivalently, from the quantum bound of the Mermin-Svetlichny operator it is easy to see that the maximum quantum value of Eq.~\eqref{starl} is $2^{n-1}\sqrt{2}$.
+A violation of Eq.~\eqref{starl} can be achieved, for instance, having the sources distribute states of the form in Eq.~\eqref{A006}.
+Take the measurement of $\sB$ to be given by $\{M^{\vi}\}$ with